albertkjoller/QuotesNMovies/index.md

 {% include gender_rating.html %}

-In addition it is observed that most of the votes on the IMDb ratings comes people within the age groups from 18-30 years and 30-45 years.
+In addition, it is observed that most of the votes on the IMDb ratings come from people within the age groups from 18-30 years and 30-45 years.
 Especially people under the age of 18 years are underrepresented.
-When considering the target group that most movies have it seems rather unlikely that this trend should reflect the real-world scenario and it therefore seems obvious that the IMDb ratings are biased from mid-aging age groups.
+When considering the target group that most movies have it seems rather unlikely that this trend should reflect the real-world scenario.
+Therefore, it seems obvious that the IMDb ratings are biased from mid-aging age groups.
 {% include rq4_agegroups.html %}

  ###Short comment to bias in the data - short (sub)conclusion.